 - Where you live

 Best Apartment Renters Insurance

 Now that you know what to look for, let’s take a look at the best insurance companies.
 It’s a good idea to get quotes and shop around for the best coverage at the best price.
 Here are a few of our favorites to get you started.

-1. Best Overall: State Farm
+1. Best Overall: Toggle

 State Farm is available to renters nationwide.
 Before your policy expires, you can simply transfer your policy to your new apartment without worry.
 State Farm’s local insurance agents can help you navigate the claims process and answer questions in person.

 It also offers discounts on renters insurance products if you combine with an auto insurance policy.
 In addition, if you install a smoke detector or another type of security device, you may be eligible for a discount.

 3. Cheapest: Lemonade